eiffelwong1/light-based-Communication-Imbedded/README.md

 ./receiver
 ```

-Note that two terminal/ssh sessions are needed to run the sender and receiver simulteneously
+Note that two terminal/ssh sessions are needed to run the sender and receiver simultaneously